How to manage multiple freelancers to achieve great synergy

 What is a freelance team (and what it’s not)?

-A freelance team is a group of independent service providers, collaborating together on a shared objective — be it a one-off project or end-to-end service provisioning for a certain organizational function.
+A freelance team is a group of multiple independent service providers, collaborating together on a shared objective — be it a one-off project or end-to-end service provisioning for a certain organizational function.

 Clearvoice also coined another popular term — “teamlancing.”